 Getting behind the wheel on today’s roads is no walk in the park.
 As a result of both aggressive and distracted driving behavior, the rate of automobile accidents is rising steadily.
-Along with the accident rate, the cost of dealing with the aftermath of fleet accidents is substantial.
-However, although lowering your fleet’s TCO is an important aspect of fleet management, the safety of your fleet and drivers is far more important.
+However, telematics data points are a sure way to help you predict and prevent fleet accidents while prioritizing the safety of your fleet and drivers.

 One of the main reasons to use a telematics solution is to track infractions that are indicative of risky driving behavior.
 Telematics data points that can help you identify your fleet’s riskiest drivers and coach their behavior to reduce your fleet’s accident rate include harsh acceleration and deceleration, speed events, and seat belt usage.
 Now let’s take a deeper dive into how you can use that data to improve the safety of your fleet.

 Reducing harsh acceleration and deceleration reduces preventable accidents